MaleekNoob/MaleekNoob/README.md

 <p>I'm a software engineer with a passion for coding and a love for open-source.
 Currently, I study at FAST NUCES, Islamabad, and in my free time, I contribute to various open-source projects.</p>

-- 🔭 I’m currently working on strengthening my understanding of core deep learning concepts.
+- 🔭 I’m currently working on an AI-based Video Assistant Project.
-- 🌱 I’m currently understanding Database Systems, Software Design and Architecture, and MLOPs.
+- 🌱 I’m currently understanding core Machine Learning Models.
 - 👨‍💻 I’m looking to collaborate on SHAPAR along with [abdulrafayoc](https://github.com/abdulrafayoc)
 - 🤔 I’m looking for help with Tensorflow, Pytorch, and other AI technologies.
 - 📫 How to reach me: maleekhussainali456@gmail.com.